g4brielvs/g4brielvs/README.md

 </h1>
 <br>

-I am a Data Scientist/Data Science Advocate with the [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec#2) at the [World Bank](https://worldbank.org), where I support projects to find, access and use data and methods through the [World Bank Data Lab](https://wbdatalab.org) and the [Development Data Partnership](https://datapartnership.org).
+I am a Data Scientist/Data Science Advocate with the [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec#2) at the [World Bank](https://worldbank.org).
+Through the [World Bank Data Lab](https://wbdatalab.org) and the [Development Data Partnership](https://datapartnership.org), I've supported projects to find, access and use data and methods for global development.

 - 💬  Ask me anything about `Data`, `Linguistics`, `Sci-fi` and `New York City`.
 [Drop me a line!](https://github.com/g4brielvs/g4brielvs/discussions)
 - 🚀 I [haven’t been everywhere](https://g4brielvs.me/about/), but it’s on my list.
 Tell me an amazing experience you hold dear in you heart.